isomerpages/aic-mentalhealth/index.md

   - infopic:
       title: Not Sure How to Start?
       id: infopic
-      description: Don’t worry, we’ll break down what you need to know about the types of mental health treatments and support that are available to you.
+      description: Don’t worry, here's all you need to know about the types of mental health support available to you.
+Still unsure?
+Reach out to CREST, a first-stop touchpoint.
       button: Get started
       url: /a-guide-to-mental-health-support/
       image: /images/Webpage assets/image_container.png